lanl/FEHM/docs/getting-started/fehmpytest-info/testing.md

 ---

 Use fehmpytests to test changes to FEHM to ensure correct simulation.
 Fehmpytests can be run in four different modes, default, admin, developer (currently in development), and solo which each run a set of tests.
 Currently, default and admin mode run the same set of tests and solo mode runs a single test.
 Developer mode is not implemented yet but will run a subset of admin tests.
-Please ensure that you are using Python3
+Please ensure that you are using Python >3.5.

 ## Testing in Default Mode